-- □ Did I put the date in the upper right-hand corner? - Did I put my name (by-line) under the title and then skip a line? - Did I use correct headline format?
+- Did I write the date in the upper right-hand corner? - Did I place my name (byline) beneath the title and then skip a line? - Did I use correct headline format?
 Is my headline concise?
-Does my headline avoid "to be" words? - □ Is my article 7-12 sentences long?
-How many? - □ Did I write 3 paragraphs (more for a longer article)?
-How many? - Did I indent, leave margins, and skip every other line? - □ Did I use good spacing between words and sentences? - Did I double-check my spelling and look up suspected words? - Did I double-check capitalization and punctuation and correct any errors? - Did I use complete sentences, avoid run-on sentences, and avoid misplaced modifiers? - □ Did I correctly use this Checklist, including using colored pencils, and did I make corrections before writing my revision? - □ BEFORE TURNING IN MY WORK: Did I staple my papers together in this order: Worksheet on the bottom, "sloppy copy" on top of that, neatly rewritten copy next, and Writing Checklist on the very top?
+Does my headline avoid "to be" words? - Did I write 3 paragraphs (more for a longer article)?
+How many? - □ Is the article 7-12 sentences long?
+How many sentences? \\\\\ - Did I indent, leave margins, and skip every other line? - Did I use good spacing between words and sentences? - Did I double-check my spelling and look up words I'm not sure about? - Did I double-check capitalization and punctuation and correct any errors? - Did I use complete sentences?
+Did I check for run-on sentences and misplaced modifiers? - Did I correctly use this Checklist along with colored pencils?
+Did I make corrections before revising? - □ BEFORE TURNING IN MY WORK: Did I staple my papers together in this order: Worksheet on the bottom, "sloppy copy" on top of that, neatly rewritten copy next, and Writing Checklist on the very top?